helcl42/PreVEngine/README.md

 ## Build Android

- - Make sure you have `NDK-25+` installed.
+ - Make sure you have `JDK-17` and `NDK-25+` installed.

  - Run `mkdir build && cd build`

- - Run `cmake -DANDROID=ON -DABI_NAME=arm64-v8a`
+ - Run `cmake -DANDROID=ON -DABI_NAME=arm64-v8a ..`

- - Import to android studio and deploy as usuall
+ - Run `cd ../PreVEngineTest/android && chmod a+x gradlew && ./gradlew clean build` or import to android studio and deploy as usuall from `PreVEngineTest/android`

 **Note:** If you have a problem with the script, the package is hosted on `Google Drive`.
 You can download it directly from the following link.
 Just unpack it in the root folder.